 When a school has decided to take on one of the QuickSmart program(s), the selected educators will attend QuickSmart professional development (PD) workshops to become qualified QuickSmart instructors.
 A QuickSmart instructor can be a teacher, a teacher aide, a learning and support officer, an Aboriginal Education Officer, a librarian or any other person involved with students on a regular basis in the school.

-Every educator that wishes to become a QuickSmart instructor, must attend professional development training.
+Educators looking to become QuickSmart instructors must attend professional development training.
 The training is (usually) completed in the first year of implementation.
-The instructor will start teaching the children after attending the first two days of PD.
+The instructor can start teaching students after attending the first two days of PD.
 The training is completed alongside the students’ progress in the program.